codex-semantics-library/patricia-tree/README.md

 There are also [hash-consed](https://en.wikipedia.org/wiki/Hash_consing) versions of these four functors: `MakeHashconsedMap`, `MakeHashconsedSet`, `MakeHashconsedHeterogeneousMap` and `MakeHashconsedHeterogeneousSet`.
-These uniquely number their nodes, and ensure nodes with the same contents are always physically equal.
-With this unique numbering:
+These uniquely number their nodes, which means:
 - `equal` and `compare` become constant time operations;
 - two maps with the same bindings (where keys are compared by `KEY.to_int` and values by `HASHED_VALUE.polyeq`) will always be physically equal;